Lifeworks Advisors LLC Acquires 5,871 Shares of Pfizer Inc. (NYSE:PFE)

-Lifeworks Advisors LLC grew its holdings in shares of Pfizer Inc. (NYSE:PFE – Get Rating) by 9.7% in the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 66,574 shares of the biopharmaceutical company’s stock after purchasing an additional 5,871 shares during the quarter.
-Pfizer comprises approximately 1.8% of Lifeworks Advisors LLC’s portfolio, making the stock its 17th biggest holding.
-Lifeworks Advisors LLC’s holdings in Pfizer were worth $3,099,000 at the end of the most recent quarter.
+Lifeworks Advisors LLC boosted its position in shares of Pfizer Inc. (NYSE:PFE – Get Rating) by 9.7% in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 66,574 shares of the biopharmaceutical company’s stock after purchasing an additional 5,871 shares during the period.
+Pfizer comprises about 1.8% of Lifeworks Advisors LLC’s investment portfolio, making the stock its 17th biggest position.
+Lifeworks Advisors LLC’s holdings in Pfizer were worth $3,099,000 at the end of the most recent reporting period.

-A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in the business.
-RB Capital Management LLC lifted its holdings in shares of Pfizer by 6.7% in the first quarter.
-RB Capital Management LLC now owns 5,446 shares of the biopharmaceutical company’s stock worth $282,000 after buying an additional 341 shares in the last quarter.
-Ironwood Wealth Management LLC. lifted its holdings in shares of Pfizer by 1.1% in the first quarter.
-Ironwood Wealth Management LLC. now owns 36,081 shares of the biopharmaceutical company’s stock worth $1,868,000 after buying an additional 400 shares in the last quarter.
-United Bank lifted its holdings in shares of Pfizer by 0.6% in the first quarter.
-United Bank now owns 46,671 shares of the biopharmaceutical company’s stock worth $2,416,000 after buying an additional 290 shares in the last quarter.
-Ergoteles LLC lifted its holdings in shares of Pfizer by 136.3% in the first quarter.
-Ergoteles LLC now owns 36,766 shares of the biopharmaceutical company’s stock worth $1,903,000 after buying an additional 21,209 shares in the last quarter.
-Finally, Mackenzie Financial Corp lifted its holdings in shares of Pfizer by 6.4% in the first quarter.
-Mackenzie Financial Corp now owns 1,337,418 shares of the biopharmaceutical company’s stock worth $69,238,000 after buying an additional 79,887 shares in the last quarter.
-Institutional investors own 67.62% of the company’s stock.
+Several other institutional investors have also recently added to or reduced their stakes in the company.
+Marathon Capital Management lifted its holdings in Pfizer by 372.5% during the 3rd quarter.
+Marathon Capital Management now owns 51,657 shares of the biopharmaceutical company’s stock valued at $2,261,000 after purchasing an additional 40,724 shares during the last quarter.
+Marietta Investment Partners LLC lifted its holdings in Pfizer by 5.3% during the 3rd quarter.
+Marietta Investment Partners LLC now owns 15,490 shares of the biopharmaceutical company’s stock valued at $731,000 after purchasing an additional 780 shares during the last quarter.
+Martingale Asset Management L P lifted its holdings in Pfizer by 1.8% during the 3rd quarter.
+Martingale Asset Management L P now owns 1,288,747 shares of the biopharmaceutical company’s stock valued at $56,397,000 after purchasing an additional 22,482 shares during the last quarter.
+Edgar Lomax Co.
+VA lifted its holdings in Pfizer by 43.9% during the 3rd quarter.
+Edgar Lomax Co.
+VA now owns 1,081,895 shares of the biopharmaceutical company’s stock valued at $47,344,000 after purchasing an additional 330,040 shares during the last quarter.
+Finally, EHP Funds Inc. lifted its holdings in Pfizer by 3.6% during the 3rd quarter.
+EHP Funds Inc. now owns 87,200 shares of the biopharmaceutical company’s stock valued at $3,816,000 after purchasing an additional 3,000 shares during the last quarter.
+67.62% of the stock is owned by institutional investors.

 Pfizer Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Friday, March 3rd.
-Investors of record on Friday, January 27th were paid a $0.41 dividend.
-This is a positive change from Pfizer’s previous quarterly dividend of $0.40.
-The ex-dividend date of this dividend was Thursday, January 26th.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, March 3rd.
+Investors of record on Friday, January 27th were issued a dividend of $0.41 per share.
+The ex-dividend date was Thursday, January 26th.
 This represents a $1.64 dividend on an annualized basis and a yield of 3.99%.
-Pfizer’s dividend payout ratio (DPR) is presently 29.93%.
+This is a boost from Pfizer’s previous quarterly dividend of $0.40.
+Pfizer’s payout ratio is currently 29.93%.

 Pfizer Inc is a research-based global biopharmaceutical company.
 It engages in the discovery, development, manufacture, marketing, sales and distribution of biopharmaceutical products worldwide.
 The firm works across developed and emerging markets to advance wellness, prevention, treatments and cures that challenge the most feared diseases.